SynBioDex/SBOL-visual/README.md

 ## Submitting changes to the specification

-Before writing text for a non-trivial change, please have it approved by discussion as an Issue and/or SEP.
+Any text for a non-trivial change should be approved by discussion as an Issue and/or SEP.

 Proposed changes should be made in either a branch or a separate fork on GitHub.
 To do this, follow standard git branching or forking procedure.